404Future/404Future/README.md

 Application security and vulnerability research.
 Background in enterprise SOC operations — two years investigating real incidents across endpoint, identity, and network environments before shifting focus to the offensive side of the same problems.

-Current work is centered on application security: hunting bugs across verified programs on Intigriti and YesWeHack, building tooling that supports the research process, and going deep on vulnerability classes rather than wide across everything at once.
+Current work is centered on web application security: hunting bugs across verified programs on Intigriti and YesWeHack, building tooling that supports the research process, and going deep on vulnerability classes rather than wide across everything at once.

 ---